This story contains affiliate links.

-I have one child in preschool, 5 days a week and one child in gymnastics once a week plus the random library program or park district activity.
+I have one child in preschool, 5 days a week, and one child in gymnastics once a week, plus the random library program or park district activity.
 The youngest only bring home one or two pieces a paper a week.
-Her weekly coloring sheet and the once or twice a session reminder to register for the next session or for a special class.
-My son averages 3 pieces of paper a day, that’s over 15 “things” he is bringing home per week, sometimes more (pre-schools aren’t going green yet!).
+Her weekly coloring sheet and the once or twice a session reminder to register for the next session or a special class.
+My son averages 3 pieces of paper a day; that’s over 15 “things” he is bringing home per week, sometimes more (pre-schools aren’t going green yet!).
 That is a lot of stuff coming into the house.
-Combine that with any projects we do at home, a son who loves to draw and color and very quickly you are drowning in art projects and paper!
+Combine that with any projects we do at home, a son who loves to draw and color, and very quickly, you are drowning in art projects and paper!

 Managing School Papers

 Just like with mail, any and all papers need to be dealt with as soon as you walk in the door.
 Immediately.
 I sort everything into these piles:

 Here is what I do with everything, and that’s the key; everything has a place and goes there immediately.